 - aware of the need to be true to their word when making promises or offers; a good motto is “promise less, deliver more”

-A good Indigenous awareness training program will cover all of this in their course material.
+A good Indigenous awareness training program will cover all of this in its course material.

 Develop Indigenous recruitment materials (not too glossy or flashy) that describe your business, the careers within, inclusiveness programs, and mentoring support for Indigenous workers.
 Don’t oversell your business or the opportunities that lie within – another useful time to employ the “promise less, deliver more” motto.